MANTHAN-D/reactnd-redux-basics/README.md

-# Redux - Understanding Fundamentals
+# Redux with React - Understanding Fundamentals of using Redux with React as UI

-This is a simple implementation of redux store functionalities to understand behind the scene workings of Redux.
+This is a simple implementation of integrating redux library with React library for UI.
 It has minimal UI.

 ## Project Setup